manuganji/indiestack/README.md

-# Serverless Tech Stack for Indie Hackers
+# Open Source Serverless Tech Stack for Indie Hackers

 This is a reference repo based on Next.js.